hellocodeco/exist-api-docs/docs/guide/write_client.md

 Refresh token: 8c7cf25f29b06be43f6ee58f65bce0f9fdde00b8
 ```

 We've done it.
 We sent the user to the authorisation page on Exist, received the request containing the code, and exchanged the code for a token.
-Now, if we deployed our code to a publicly accessible server (that is, not `localhost`), we could use the same process to successfully authenticate any user, storing their tokens somewhere for use later in our client app.
+Now, if we deployed our program to a publicly accessible server (that is, not `localhost`), we could use the same process to successfully authenticate any user, storing their tokens somewhere for use later in our client app.

 Although you can't see it in the incomprehensible hash of the token, access tokens are tied to the users they authenticate.
 So when we send one to Exist, it's able to look up the token and know which user we're acting on behalf of — sending this token is enough, and we don't have to specify anything extra like a username.